Types of Financial Aid Programs

 College Work Study is a work program that provides part-time, on-campus employment to students if they demonstrate financial need.
 Students will earn at least minimum wage (many jobs pay more) and may work up to 19.5 hours per week.
 Information regarding employment opportunities for College Work Study can be obtained at each campus career and employment center.
 An offer of Work Study does not guarantee a job or job placement.

 Part-time employment is available through various departments and/or the Career Services Center.
 Students should contact the appropriate campus office for additional information.

 How Aid is Disbursed

 San Jacinto College has a process of five disbursements per term.
-This is based on a sixteen-week term.
+This is based on a 16-week term.
 Students enrolled in other parts of term (classes that are shorter than 16 weeks) may experience an increase or decrease in the number of disbursements.